-I am an artist who works mainly in watercolour.
-I live in the estuary village of Lympstone in East Devon and this waterside location has increasingly influenced my subject matter.
+I live in the beautiful estuary village of Lympstone in East Devon.
+Having been born on a pinnace on the Thames where my family lived, it has felt like a homecoming being back among boats again.
+This waterside location has increasingly influenced my subject matter.
 I enjoy exploring effects of translucency, layering colours as glazes.

 I am as interested in the behaviour of the materials I work with as in the subjects I paint and share the view of the artist Anni Albers who said,

 ‘Being creative is not so much the desire to do something as the listening to that which wants to be done – the dictation of materials.’